800,000 people live in 26 cities under blockade in Burkina Faso since March 2022, with little or no access to basic supplies and facilities

 "The humanitarian community must reaffirm its commitment to engage with all actors in order to gain access to people trapped in besieged cities across Burkina Faso.
 It is crucial that the HRP is fully funded, including specifically nutrition services and commodities, to address drivers of food insecurity and to prevent the number of people going hungry to double before the year ends.

 “In addition to a drastic increase in resources needed to respond to this crisis, the specific elements of that response need to be evidence-based and focused on the particular challenges at hand.
-For example, simplifications to the treatment of acute malnutrition are needed to ensure that limited resources are maximized to save more lives.
-The IRC’s Combined Protocol has demonstrated that more than 90 percent of those treated with it recover, even though it uses about 40% less treatment product than the standard protocol.
+For example, simplifications to the treatment of acute malnutrition are needed to ensure that limited resources are maximised to save more lives.
+The IRC’s Combined Protocol has demonstrated that more than 90% of those treated with it recover, even though it uses about 40% less treatment product than the standard protocol.
 This sort of impactful, scalable and cost-effective approach will be crucial for delivering a meaningful response to the escalating crisis in Burkina Faso.”